GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 ## Register sources for clicks or views

- To register an attribution source for either clicks or views, you'll follow the steps outlined here.
+ To register an attribution source for either clicks or views, follow the steps outlined here.
 The [complete steps](#step-1-initiate-source-registration) are below.
 Here's the summary:

 1. **Initiate the source registration**.
 Use an HTML element or a JavaScript call to make a request.
 This step is different for clicks and views, as you'll see below.